bruhismyname/UndipMealAutomator/README.md

 - Use this bot responsibly and only for personal purposes.

 ## Troubleshooting
-- If the bot fails to bypass CAPTCHA, ensure the `solveRecaptcha` function is properly configured and functional.
+- If the bot fails to bypass CAPTCHA, ensure the `2Captcha` function is properly configured and functional.
 - Update Chrome and `undetected-chromedriver` if compatibility issues occur.

 ## Contributing